unreal-art/site/README.md

  OpenAI-compatible, on-chain metered AI compute network.
 Unreal unifies access to AI models, provides transparent on-chain receipts for every call, and lets independent datacenters monetize capacity under common meters and SLAs.

- • Products: Studio, Console, OpenAI-compatible API, and a ranked provider marketplace.
+ • Products: OpenAI-compatible API and Console for enterprises, an Art platform for creators, and a ranked provider marketplace.
  • Billing: Deterministic metering with UNREAL-denominated rates across input/output tokens and media units (images, video, audio).
  • Mission: Make AI feel like a vending machine—choose a model, pay for exactly what meters record, and receive auditable receipts.